Introduction: Website Controlled Lock Box

 If everything works fine according to your serial monitor, you can now connect the relay to your WeMos, the solenoid and 12 V to the relay, and 12 V to the in-port of the voltage regulator and 5 V from out-port to the WeMos.

 I have made a figure illustrating how to connect everything.
 If you have ordered the WeMos relay shield, you can put it on top of the WeMos if you take your time soldering all pins that come with both devices.
 If you decide to connect directly, use the scheme shown in the figure.
 Don't forget that the relay also needs the 5V power supply!
-You might also add a LED indicating that the box can be opened and push button to activate the solenoid (works only if the passphrase was found).
+You might also add an LED indicating that the box can be opened and a push button to activate the solenoid (which works only if the passphrase was found).
 I have prepared these features in the source code but didn't implemented them in the simplified version shown here.
 Moreover, a lot of cool features can be added to this box.
 I might throw in some ideas later on but I also be happy to hear your comments.

 Finally, glue everything in place inside the box, throw in the key to your ice cream box and close the box.
 Have fun waiting, and remember to always play safely :-)